IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step05.md

 </script>

 When used without argument, the `cd` command will set the current working directory to your HOME directory.
-This HOME directory is the place where a user may store their files.
+This HOME directory is the place where a user may store its files.

 ```bash
 cd